Lever & Ecker, PLLC March 16, 2020 General

 Given these rules, as a spouse, child, or parent who has lost a family member in a fatal accident in New York, what are your next steps?

 In order to pursue a wrongful death claim and/or a survival action, you will need to identify your loved one’s personal representative.
 This means reviewing your loved one’s will (if one exists) and, typically, initiating the probate process.
 However, the probate process takes time, and it is important that you not wait to speak with an attorney about your family’s legal rights.
-So, regardless of whether you know who is (or who will be) your loved one’s personal representative, we would encourage you to schedule a free initial consultation so that our lawyers can begin gathering evidence right away.
+So, regardless of whether you know who is (or who will be) your loved one’s personal representative, we would encourage you to schedule a free initial consultation so that our wrongful death lawyers can begin gathering evidence right away.

 If you would like to speak with an attorney about filing a wrongful death claim in New York, please contact us online or call 914-288-9191 to arrange a time that is convenient for you.